Fuel Injector Replacement Cost

 » LEARN: What does a car warranty cover?

-It’s also worth noting that fuel injectors are far more reliable on some vehicles than others.
-“The fuel injectors in the Mazda Miata are so good that I can count on one hand the number of injectors we’ve replaced in 30 years,” said Hector, another privacy-minded shop manager.
+It’s also worth noting that fuel injectors are far more reliable on some vehicle brands than others.
+“The fuel injectors in the Mazda Miata are so good that I can count on one hand the number of injectors we’ve replaced in 30 years,” said Hector, another shop manager we spoke with.
 “They’re like old Japanese radios — they just don’t die.”

-If your vehicle has known fuel injector issues — and you’re concerned about having to pay out of pocket to replace them in the future — you might consider buying an extended warranty.
+If your vehicle has known fuel injector issues and you’re concerned about paying out of pocket to replace them in the future, an extended automotive warranty can help limit your exposure.

 “The issue was a bad fuel injector. … There's a $100 deductible … but compared to what I would put out if I had to pay for the fix myself, the deductible is sweet,” wrote an extended warranty reviewer from Florida.
 “When it gets close to the year or mileage, I hope that they would send me out something to be able to renew it because I’ll definitely renew it.”